IBM/cloudpakforapps-workshop/workshop/exercise-3/README.md

 * `<url>` is the URL of the Dacadoo server (usually `https://models.dacadoo.com/score/2`)
 * `<apikey>` is the API key that you obtained when you registered to use the API.

+Navigate to your `quote-backend` directory.
 We need to modify the deployment yaml to pass the secret's values to the application.
 The initial deployment yaml can be generated as follows.

 ```bash
 appsody deploy --generate-only
 ```

-This creates a file named `app-deploy.yaml` in your project, which we can now edit.
+This creates a file named `app-deploy.yaml` in your project.

-You will notice that this yaml file contains an `AppsodyApplication` custom resource.
-This resource is handled by an Appsody operator that is installed into your cluster the first time you deploy an Appsody application.
-The operator handles creating the standard Kubernetes resources (such as Deployment) from the `AppsodyApplication` resource.

-> It is beyond the scope of this code pattern to go into the details of this resource or the operator.
-If you would like to know more about it, take a look at the [user guide](https://github.com/appsody/appsody-operator/blob/master/doc/user-guide.md).

-Add the env section lines, as shown below, to the yaml deployment file.
-These lines instruct Kubernetes how to set environment variables from the secret we just created.
-Be careful to match the indentation (`env:` is indented the same number of spaces as `applicationImage:`).

 ```yaml
 apiVersion: appsody.dev/v1beta1